snehak1711/BlogApp/README.md

 To install dependencies, run  npm install

-To run the application for development, run  npm run development
+To run the application for development, run  npm run dev

 Open localhost:8080 in the browser